Frequently Asked Questions for this Division

 • I work for an agency, how many days before a Rulemaking Hearing must I file a notice?

-We recommend filing a Notice of Rulemaking Hearing 52 days prior to the hearing.
+Notices of Rulemaking Hearing must be filed at least 52 days prior to the hearing.

 The T.C.A. requires a notice to be posted 45 days prior to a hearing.
 In addition to the 45 days, our office is allotted 7 days to process your agency’s notice prior to posting it online.